Professional

 7.3.
 DISCLAIMERS

 EXCEPT FOR ANY WARRANTIES EXPRESSLY CONTAINED IN THIS SERVICES AGREEMENT, ALL SERVICES AND WORK PRODUCT PROVIDED BY SYSTEMS X HEREUNDER ARE PROVIDED ON AN “AS IS” BASIS.
-TO THE MAXIMUM EXTENT PERMITTED BY LAW, SYSTEMS X SPECIFICALLY DISCLAIMS ANY AND ALL OTHER WARRANTIES, WHETHER EXPRESSED, IMPLIED, STATUTORY, OR OTHERWISE, AND SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES INCLUDING, WITHOUT LIMITATION, THE CONDITIONS AND WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
-SYSTEMS X DOES NOT WARRANT THAT THE SERVICES, WORK PRODUCT, AND ANY DELIVERABLE WILL BE ERROR-FREE OR UNINTERRUPTED.
-THE LIMITED WARRANTIES PROVIDED HEREIN ARE THE SOLE AND EXCLUSIVE WARRANTIES PROVIDED TO CUSTOMER IN CONNECTION WITH THE PROVISION OF ANY SERVICES, WORK PRODUCT, AND DELIVERABLE.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, SYSTEMS X SPECIFICALLY DISCLAIMS ANY AND ALL OTHER WARRANTIES, WHETHER EXPRESSED, IMPLIED, STATUTORY, OR OTHERWISE, AND SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE CONDITIONS AND WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
+SYSTEMS X DOES NOT WARRANT THAT THE SERVICES, WORK PRODUCT, AND ANY DELIVERABLES WILL BE ERROR-FREE OR UNINTERRUPTED.
+THE LIMITED WARRANTIES PROVIDED HEREIN ARE THE SOLE AND EXCLUSIVE WARRANTIES PROVIDED TO CUSTOMER IN CONNECTION WITH THE PROVISION OF ANY SERVICES, WORK PRODUCT, AND DELIVERABLES.
 SYSTEMS X SHALL NOT BE RESPONSIBLE FOR LIMITATIONS, DELAYS, AND OTHER PROBLEMS INHERENT IN THE USE OF THE INTERNET AND ELECTRONIC COMMUNICATIONS.
-ALL OF SYSTEMS X’S WARRANTIES ARE SOLELY TO AND FOR THE BENEFIT OF CUSTOMER AND FOR NO OTHER ENTITY OR THIRD PARTY.
+ALL OF SYSTEMS X’S WARRANTIES ARE SOLELY TO AND FOR THE BENEFIT OF THE CUSTOMER AND FOR NO OTHER ENTITY OR THIRD PARTY.

 8. MUTUAL INDEMNIFICATION